Application form for membership and policies

-As a member of the ABB you will receive two magazines a year with articles about bloodhounds as well as show and trial results.
+New members will receive a welcome pack.
+All members of the ABB receive two magazines a year with articles about bloodhounds as well as show and trial results.

 Members get a reduced entry fees to shows and trials.
-These dates are published in the magazine as well as any special events.
+These dates are published in the magazine.
+Schedules and entry forms are sent to members.

 Membership is renewed annually on the 1st January.